Warren Gulley

 Warren "Bill" Gulley (November 16, 1922 – February 24, 2012) was an American military non-commissioned officer (NCO) who, in retirement, served (1968–1977) as the first civilian chief of the White House Military Office.
 In that position he amassed substantial political influence and established a sometimes feared reputation.

 Gulley later went into private business with Gen. Brent Scowcroft and others.
 In 1980 he wrote an exposé on misdeeds and embezzlement he'd witnessed during his career, Breaking Cover.

-Early life and later career
+Biography

 Youth and military service

 Gulley was raised in Illinois and joined the United States Marine Corps in 1939, just before his eighteenth birthday.
 He served in the Pacific theater during World War II and was wounded at the Battle of Guadalcanal.
 He also saw action during the Korean War.
 In 1966 Gulley was assigned to the White House Military Office and, two years later, retired from the Marine Corps at the rank of sergeant major, which coincided with his appointment as chief of the office by Lyndon Johnson.